 WooCommerce’s Brief History

 WooCommerce began as a component of Jigoshop, which was another eCommerce platform on WordPress.
-WooCommerce, however, began to stand out and became a top-seller for its parent company, WooThemes.
+WooCommerce core, however, began to stand out and became a top-seller for its parent company, WooThemes.

 In fact, WooCommerce generated eight-figure revenues in its early days.
 Now, WordPress powers 21% of the top million websites on the internet.
 As a result, Automattic, the parent company of WordPress, acquired WooThemes for about $30 million in 2015.